jenniferslagt/real-time-web-1920/README.md

 If users are going to the app, they actually join each other in the same map.
 This are the real-time events that happen:
 * Users can display markers by clicking on the map.
 * Users can display polylines by adding more than one marker to the map.
+* The user can change the color of the polylines
+* The distance of the route is calculated and changes if the user adds markers.

 ## Data life cycle